ianrae/twixt/README.md

-Twixt is an alternative binding framework for Java Play apps.
+Twixt is an alternative binding framework for Java Play 2.3.x apps.

-Play documentation recommends making forms from model objects.
-The model's validation annotations are used during binding.
+The Play Framework documentation recommends that forms should be made from model objects.
+By doing this, the model's validation annotations are used during binding.
 This works well in simple CRUD scenarios, but has limitations in larger applications:

    * the form may only have a subset of model fields.
 Binding may fail due to missing @Required fields.
    * the same field may be used on multiple forms with different validation requirements.
    * a form may contain fields from multiple models.

-A twixt is an object that sits between the model and the view.
-Twixt fields have their own validation and formatting, separate from the model.
-A typical edit action would get a model from the database, load it into a twixt, and render the twixt in a form.
+Twixt provides an object (called a twixt) that sits between the model and the view.
+The fields in a twixt object have their own validation and formatting, separate  from the model.
+Twixt provides an automatic mechanism for copying data to and from a model.
+Let's looks at typical edit action:

       User user = User.find().getById(id); //get model
       UserTwixt twixt = new UserTwixt();   //create twixt